farisyid/Capstone-EDA-Transjakarta/README.md

 # Capstone-Module-2-DataSet-TransJakarta
-Hello everyone, this is my second capstone project in Data Science Bootcamp on Purwadhika.
-In this project is representation from module 2 which mean the module 2 is about Data Analyst, at module 2 i was learned Data Analyst from MySQL, Python for Data Analyst, Fundamental Statistic, and Visualization.
+Hello everyone, I am excited to present my second capstone project as part of the Data Science Bootcamp at Purwadhika.
+This project represents the culmination of my learnings from Module 2, which focuses on Data Analysis.
+During Module 2, I acquired skills in Data Analysis using MySQL, Python for Data Analysis, Fundamental Statistics, and Data Visualization.
 This project is end-to-end analyst of the dataset.
 In this project used Public TransJakarta dataset from [Dataset](https://www.kaggle.com/datasets/dikisahkan/transjakarta-transportation-transaction) with dummy data from master data.

 You could see the Tableu Visualization [my Tableu](https://public.tableau.com/app/profile/faris.rasyid/viz/TransJakartaDataset/Story1)